|Pass Type||Apple Wallet||Google Wallet|

 By default, templates allow pass sharing across users and devices.
 You can change the sharing policy for templates from the Templates menu for a mobile wallet project.

-Apple Wallet and Google Pay support slightly different sharing settings.
+Apple Wallet and Google Wallet support slightly different sharing settings.

 |Multiple users and devices (Default)||✓||✓|